Incentivizing Exploration with Selective Data Disclosure: Our model and approach

-We allow a much more permissive model that allows agents to form arbitrary reward estimates as long as they lie within some ``confidence range" of the sample average.
-Formally, the model is characterized by the following assumptions (which we make without further notice).
+We consider a much more permissive model, where agents can form arbitrary reward estimates as long as they lie within some ``confidence range" of the sample average.
+Moreover, we allow agents to have strong initial beliefs, whose effect is eventually drowned out.
+Formally, we make the following assumptions.